Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Thundering Falls (or Thundering Brook Falls) in Killington, Vermont

 When you get to Thundering Brook Road, continue along the Appalachian Trail to Thundering Brook Falls.
 It’s about 3.5 miles, round trip, and gains 400 feet of elevation.
 Thundering Falls is the sixth-tallest waterfall in Vermont.
+Dogs are welcome on this trail.

 Day 3: Weston, Londonderry, and Peru